byterubpay/byterub-site/_posts/2019-10-26-logs-for-the-Community-meeting-held-on-2019-10-26.md

 **\<needbyterub90>** I believe there was some discussion on renaming the GUI?
 **\<needbyterub90>** idk where that went
 **\<needbyterub90>** some people thought "ByteRub GUI" was too clinical/technical, and wanted something "warmer" for new users (my words)
-**\<sgp\_>** needbyterub90: I'm going to table that discussion for this meeting, but here is the relevant naming discussion that xmrscott[m] is championing: https://github.com/byterubpay/meta/issues/384
+**\<sgp\_>** needbyterub90: I'm going to table that discussion for this meeting, but here is the relevant naming discussion that btrscott[m] is championing: https://github.com/byterubpay/meta/issues/384
 **\<thunderosa>** I'll just chime in with wanting to banish anything "graphical interface" because the public has never seen a non-graphical interface.
 **\<needbyterub90>** wasn't trying to discuss it, just find the discussion point :)
 **\<thunderosa>** It's inside reality vs outside reality.